rickyngk/xcode-lang-exim/README.md

-# A simple tool for extracting text (strings file) from xcode project
+# A simple tool for moderating localization from xcode project

 ### Requirement:
 - Python 2.7